Students from abroad

 You will also find useful information on the UKCISA website.

-Permission to stay under the Graduate route will enable international students who have completed an MA degree to work or look for work after their studies for 2 years.
+Permission to stay under the Graduate route enables international students who have completed an MA degree to work or look for work after their studies for 2 years.
 The work can be in any sector and at any level without any minimum salary requirements or the need for visa sponsorship.
-At the moment this does not apply to graduates of Postgraduate Diploma courses.

 If your visa expires after you have applied to the Graduate route, you will be permitted to remain in the UK whilst your application is being considered under the conditions of your Student permission until you have received the outcome of your Graduate visa application.